r-pufky/docs/services/nginx/README.md

     - /etc/localtime:/etc/localtime:ro
 ```
 * Let's Encrypt local mount should just point the install location of let's
-  encrypt, typically `/etc/letsencrypt`.
+  encrypt, typically _/etc/letsencrypt_.

 Initial Setup
 -------------
 ### Setup Base Reverse Proxy
 This will setup a basic reverse-proxy that:

-* Force HTTP to HTTPS connections for IPv4/6 with a permenant redirect.
+* Forces HTTP to HTTPS connections for IPv4/6 with a permenant redirect.
-* Serve traffic only over SSL (443).
+* Serves traffic only over SSL (443).
-* Enable HTTP2 if the service behind the proxy supports it.
+* Enables HTTP2 if the service behind the proxy supports it.
 * Ability to upgrade a connection to a websocket if a service requires it.
 * Direct requests to the proxy cannot contain data.
 * Import SSL certificate settings used in Let's Encrypt for strong validation of
   certifcate usage.

-[Automatic generator][13] to generate base configuration templates.
+[Automatic generator][v9] to generate base configuration templates.

-/etc/nginx/conf.d/reverse-proxy.conf
+/etc/nginx/conf.d/reverse-proxy.conf `root:root 0644`
 ```nginx
 # Forward all HTTP IPv4/6 traffic to HTTPS.
 server {